-Before you begin, configure your signature in the Digitech form provided.
+Before you begin, configure your signature in the Dynasend form provided.
 Save and click through to display your signature.
 It should be the only thing showing on the Safari browser page.

-- In Safari, Click your Digitech signature link to display your new signature.
+STEP 3: In Safari, Click your Dynasend signature link to display your new signature.

 ~/ Library / Mail / V2 / MailData / Signatures /

-- Return to the folder where you saved your "signature.webarchive" file (STEP 4).
+STEP 6: Return to the folder where you saved your “signature.webarchive” file ( STEP 4).
 You are now going to rename this file with the exact name you copied from the mail Signature folder in the last step.
-Highlight this entire "signature.webarchive" file name including the .webarchive. extension.
+Highlight this entire “signature.webarchive” file name including the .webarchive. extension.
 Hit COMMAND-V to paste the new .mailsignature file name to replace your .webarchive file name.
 Your webarchive file is now a mailsignature file and should now have a name that looks something (but not exactly) like this: B2C756H5-FGH5-4F67-876GE733R233.mailsignature.